How to access Zolgensma from the UAE, the named-patient coordination pathway, 2026

 Frequently asked

 Can the infusion happen in the UAE?
-Where a UAE centre has the gene-therapy infrastructure and agreement with the manufacturer, yes.
+Where an Emirati centre has the gene-therapy infrastructure and agreement with the manufacturer, yes.
 Otherwise, cross-border referral is the alternative pattern.

 What if the anti-AAV9 titre is elevated?
 Current labelling excludes eligibility.
 Your team will discuss Spinraza or Evrysdi alternatives.